 Probiotics

 Studies show a link between probiotics and skin health.
-Researchers found that probiotics can minimize the severity of eczema in adults and children.
+Researchers found that probiotics may help manage the severity of eczema in adults and children.

 However, many probiotics-rich foods, such as Greek yogurt, sauerkraut, and kefir, are high in histamine.
-Researchers found that taking a probiotic supplement is beneficial for treating eczema.
+Researchers found that taking a probiotic supplement may be beneficial for managing eczema.

 Foods High in Vitamin D